a variety of washed violet and pansy flowers are scattered on a paper towel to dry.

 Crystal Visions Kombucha

 We know April showers bring May flowers – let’s utilize springtime edible flowers like pansies and violets to make a truly special kombucha!
-When grown and harvested without fertilizers, these flowers are edible and fun to implement in kombucha.
+When grown and harvested without fertilizers, these flowers are edible and fun to implement in kombucha, such as Crystal Visions Kombucha.

 • Violets and/or pansies – dried (1 flower)